Gilgamesh’s Journey Free Essay

-Gilgamesh, the main character of the book Gilgamesh, is the king of Uruk, who is one-third man and two thirds god.
+Gilgamesh, the main character of the book Gilgamesh, is the king of Uruk, who is a one-third man and two-thirds god.
 The protagonist is handsome, wise, and strong.
 Despite having a godly body and mind, Gilgamesh starts his kingship as a cruel dictator.
 He lacks friends and rapes any women he desires.
 He has no heart for humanity and achieves his construction projects through forced labor.
 His tired subjects complain of his mistreatment.
 Enkidu, who is sent by the gods to tame Gilgamesh, indeed has a very positive effect on him.
 Gilgamesh and Enkidu become very good friends.
 The death of Enkidu from a disease sent by the gods shatters Gilgamesh who then decides to look for immortality to avoid dying (Kluger, 1991).
 Gilgamesh is a dictator but several events taking place in his life change him to be a better king.
-In the beginning of the book, Gilgamesh is depicted as an arrogant individual.
+At the beginning of the book, Gilgamesh is depicted as an arrogant individual.
 He is very proud and abusive of his authority as a king.
-He sexually assaults women in his kingdom, especially virgins and married women, and he behaves as a god.
-However, many events shown in the story lead to the transformation of Gilgamesh.
+He sexually assaults women in his kingdom, especially virgins and married women, and he behaves like a god.
+However, many events are shown in the story that leads to the transformation of Gilgamesh.
 Some of those events include a friend called Enkidu, a new name gained through slaying Humbaba, and an attempt to become immortal resulting from the death of Enkidu.
 By the use of these main events, the personality of Gilgamesh is changed and the protagonist becomes a better individual.

 One of the main reasons behind the changing of Gilgamesh is the love that he develops for Enkidu.
 Enkidu exists to assist Gilgamesh in becoming more human.
 It may be seen from the first paragraph of the story where the gods are furious with Gilgamesh to the point that they send down an equal of himself, Enkidu (Mitchell, 2014).
 When their friendship develops, Gilgamesh changes, as he has an equal with whom he could relate.
 The two go to sleep while holding hands; they love each other very much.
 When the gods send a bull from the sky to bring famine, Gilgamesh and Enkidu fight and kill it (Kluger, 1991).
 Though they save the people from the famine calamity, the gods are not pleased with them and decide to punish one of them.
 Enkidu is chosen to be the person who will be punished.
 The death of Enkidu, therefore, has a great effect on Gilgamesh.
 There are no visible changes portrayed in the character of Gilgamesh until the arrival of Enkidu.
 Enkidu is depicted as the primary driving strength for the ultimate change in the life of Gilgamesh, especially in his manhood and personality.